Community right to challenge

 Are any services exempt?

-The Community Right to Challenge applies to all services currently provided by or on behalf of Wycombe District Council, but certain exemptions do apply.
+The Community Right to Challenge applies to all services currently provided by or on behalf of Buckinghamshire Council, but certain exemptions do apply.